 Ashley worked with Campus Sonar and analyst Emily to analyze SHC’s conversation.
 The analysis was surprising in a very, very positive way.
 Emily analyzed three years of online conversation and looked for emerging trends.
 She found that family emerged as a prevalent topic.

 Emily provided Ashley and SHC with a number of deliverables that helped them build their brand strategy.
-The three-year Social Listening Snapshot allowed Ashley and her team to look at the historical conversation surrounding SHC as a whole.
+The 3-Year Conversation Trends Analysis allowed Ashley and her team to look at the historical conversation surrounding SHC as a whole.
 It included volume, owned and earned conversations, and authors and influencers, and showed that “family” was a surprisingly common topic in the online conversation.
 In order to better understand the “family” part of the conversation, Emily and Campus Sonar dove deeper into the conversation and provided Ashley with a Conversation Analysis.

 “When we got the Conversation Analysis, I was going through it and scribbling notes about action items.
-What I scribbled was what I found at the end of the snapshot—we’re really in sync with Emily and the Campus Sonar team.
+What I scribbled was what I found at the end of the trends analysis—we’re really in sync with Emily and the Campus Sonar team.
 We’re all on the same page.”

 — Ashley Rains, Assistant Director of Media Relations, Spring Hill College